jmlacroix/svn-color/README.md

 TODO
 ====

-- Add more svn functions for "status like" data output (rm, checkout, ...)
+- Add colors for output of "update" which is slightly different
+- Tweak string matching to ignore false positives
 - Check/add zsh compatibility

 COPYRIGHT